OddbitCoder/NikoAI/Llama2.cpp/ReadMe.md

     ```
     docker-compose up -d
     ```
     Note: Llama.cpp is built when the container is started.
 Use `docker logs <container ID>` to monitor the build progress.
-GPU support is required for Llama.cpp to build correctly; hence, it cannot be built when building the image.
+GPU support is required for Llama.cpp to build correctly and it therefore cannot be built when building the image.
 3. Enter the container:
     ```
     docker ps